 Next, we analyzed the participants' income on the basis of the detailed descriptions in each paper (see Analysis of Rich-(b) in Section~\ref{section:method_analysis}).
 However, only 5.59\% (40/715) reported the income levels of their participants.
 As in the Linxen study, we are also not able to directly establish whether the wealth of participants is representative of the general population.

-Finally, as shown in Table~\ref{table:results_correlation}, we found a positive correlation between a country's normalized ratio of participant samples and the country's political rights ($r=$.44, $p<$.001), i.e., most participant samples of UPS papers come from countries with a high degree of freedom in terms of political rights.
+Finally, as shown in Table~\ref{table:results_correlation}, we found a positive correlation between countries' normalized ratio of participant samples and countries' political rights ($r=$.44, $p<$.001), i.e., most participant samples of UPS papers come from countries with a high degree of freedom in terms of political rights.